 It seems to me that motherhood is cool again.
 Mommyhood’s day has arrived, and it is cool as long as you have the right accessories.
 There are blogs and vlogs and articles and whole books about mom-ing (not to be confused with motherhood, which is not the same thing).
 Cool moms are in the movies, cool moms are writing blogs, cool moms are starting their own companies that sell cool mom stuff.
 Celebrities, being humans, keep reproducing, and we see and hear about their offspring when they are small.
 Somehow, without wanting to or meaning to, I have absorbed knowledge of celebrities’ kids’ names, from Lourdes and Apple and Coco down to North and Saint West.
 I don’t even want to know these names, but I do.
 Having babies and being cool and stylish and thin is in.

-With the exception of Suri Cruise, we don’t hear much about celebrities’ kids once they have turned seven or eight.
+We don’t hear much about celebrities’ kids once they have turned seven or eight.
 Having older kids is not as cool; they are not an adorable accessory anymore.
 Moms of babies can write about the challenges of those early years; lack of sleep, schedules and napping and tantrums, and the cute stuff (first day of kindergarten, first tooth fairy visit, first disastrous birthday party) with a “we’re all in this together” voice, and it sells.
-If you slim back down after the baby and your nursery is cool and your diaper bag is cool and–this is key– you put up with the not-so-fun stuff like tantrums and melt downs with patience and humor and wine (because hey, it takes a village, right?
-And a screaming, thrashing toddler in the grocery store should be just ignored, right?) then you are a cool mom.
+If you slim back down after the baby and your nursery is cool and your diaper bag is cool and–this is key– you put up with the not-so-fun stuff, like tantrums and melt downs, with patience and humor and wine then you are a cool mom.
 A middle aged woman in size 12 jeans writing about parenting teens?
 Not so much.

 The moms who find beauty and joy in parenting teens are such superheroes, such workers of magic, there ought to be thousands of blogs and vlogs and books and articles devoted to them, too.
 I sort of want to write one; I sort of want the world to see the imperfect coolness of my life.
-These beautiful kids that are smart and funny, with razor-sharp wit (and stubble), and the admirable way I listened when one of them unloaded about the stress in their life and did not tell them that sometimes their own choices cause them stress.
+These beautiful kids that are smart and funny, with razor-sharp wit (and stubble), and that one time I found the self-control to just listen when they unloaded about stress, and did not point out that sometimes their own choices cause them stress.
 That’s right: I just listened; it was damn-near heroic.

 But now are the years when we must put on armor, not to protect ourselves from our teens but to stand in front of them and jump into oncoming arrows.
 When you have success at teaching them something, or when you see the fruits of your efforts in a teenager who refuses to cheat, is kind to the friendless, a good listener, a hard worker or a healthy eater, it is a glorious thing.
 The clouds part and the sun comes through and you rip the armor off for a moment, hair blowing in the wind, and you give your mighty, barbaric yawp–or you smile a private smile and make their favorite dinner.
 But then you put the armor back on because here come the mortar shells and arrows again, and they will not relent and you must fight them, fight them, silently and without seeming to intrude.
 It is a delicate dance and you must dance, dance and never tire, never give up and never rest, except to sleep.
 When they are grown and you look back and see those cute blogs and articles about organizing Legos and outgrowing naps, you’ll be like a grizzled, used-to-be-handsome General having a look at new recruits; you’ll be Tommy Lee Jones, chuckling.
 You remember that, and it was awesome, and so simple.
 But your smile is tight and wistful, because you know the road ahead is wonderful and terrible and difficult and glorious and you wouldn’t change a thing.